 Villum Young Investigator (YIP)

 DKK 6-8 million for younger researchers setting up their first own research team.
 The grants can be applied for once a year.
 The programme is announced once a year in open competition with a deadline in June.

 The programme has from 2021 been supplemented with YIP extension grants aka.
 YIP+ to secure a steady research career for the most talented Villum Young Investigators.

 Up to DKK 40 million for experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
 The programme is announced every two years in open competition.
 The next application deadline is September 2022.

 The unorthodox idea

 DKK 1-2 million for the particularly unorthodox research idea in its early phase, which will be assessed in an anonymous process.
-The programme is announced once a year in open competition.
-Next application deadline in March 2022.
+The programme is announced once a year in open competition with a deadline in March.